ropensci/weatherOz/README.md

 data available is a mirror of the DPIRD Weather 2.0 API endpoints.
-Rainfall estimates are also available at virtual stations (*i.e.*, where no observational data is present) and is sourced from the Doppler radar service provided by the Bureau of Meteorology under license.
+Rainfall estimates are also available at virtual stations (*i.e.*, where no observational data is present) and is sourced from the Doppler radar service provided by the Australian Government Bureau of Meteorology (BOM) under license.

 ## Installation instructions